sanjeevarasa-satkunarasa/sanjeevarasa-satkunarasa/README.md

-- 👋 Hi, I’m Sanjeevan (@sanjeevarasa-satkunarasa)
+- 👋 Hi, I’m Sanjeevarasa Satkunarasa (@sanjeevarasa-satkunarasa)
 - 👀 I’m interested in programming code that solves real-world problems
 - 🌱 I’m currently learning JavaScript & Python
-- 💞️ I’m looking to collaborate on realfag.net
+- 💞️ I’m looking to learn more about programming
-- 📫 How to reach me ssanjeevarasa@proton.me
+- 📫 How to reach me ssanjeevarasa@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: N/A